Ready to nail down your email marketing strategy and begin converting new customers daily?

 - Organize your contacts: Sift through the organizational aspects including lists, tags, and custom fields.

-When your free trial ends, you’ll be prompted to choose a plan.
+When your free trial ends, you’ll be promoted to choose a plan.
 I recommend the Lite Plan if you’re just getting started with email marketing.
 It features unlimited sending, subscription forms, and marketing automation.

 Businesses that are expanding their marketing automations and integrations, however, should consider the Plus Plan.